Dhruva2/MinimallyDisruptiveCurves.docs/menu2.md

 - By running the code at the bottom of the page twice, setting `whichdir = 1` and `whichdir=2` respectively, we get two MD curves (see below).

-- On the first curve, predators

 @@unobtrusivebox
 ### Minimally disruptive curve 1
-- The main panel depicts how each of the four parameters change along the curve.
-Distance from the starting point on the curve is the $x$-axis.
+- The starting point on the curve (main panel, distance = 0) is the nominal set of parameters.
-- Any point on the $x$-axis defines a set of parameters.
+- Moving along the $x$-axis on the main panel, each parameter changes.
+So any vertical cross section of the graph defines a new set of model parameters.
+- Because it's an MD curve, any of these new sets of parameters are minimally disruptive with respect to model features.
 - We take the farthest set of parameters (distance = 15), and simulate the model.
 Look!
 Model features are almost exactly the same as the nominal!
 ~~~
 <div class="row">